energietransitie/esp-provisioning-capacitor-plugin/README.md

  * Check/Prompt for Bluetooth to be enabled.

 ## Status
-Project is: _in progress_
+Project is: _archived_

-This is currently still in development.
-The current version is usable and stable, but could use some internal cleanup and improvements.
+This repository has been archived and is no longer maintained.
+This project has been continued as [twomes-app-needforheat-eup](https://github.com/energietransitie/twomes-app-needforheat-eup).

 ## License
 This software is available under the [Apache 2.0 license](./LICENSE), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)